yehudav/Project-Euler/README.md

 # Project-Euler

-python solutions of problems from https://projecteuler.net/archives
+solutions of problems from https://projecteuler.net/archives